-Glasgow DMO Sustainable Policy and Action Plan
+Glasgow Sustainable Policy and Action Plan

 Glasgow aspires to become one of Europe’s leading sustainable tourism destinations.
 The city has an overall goal to be carbon neutral by 2030 and acknowledges the destination’s role in promoting and encouraging responsible tourism.